 A certain Israelite woman gave birth to a baby boy.
-She and her husband hid the baby for as long as they could.
+She hid the baby for as long as she could.

-When the boy's parents could no longer hide him, they put him in a floating basket among the reeds along the edge of the Nile River in order to save him from being killed.
+When the boy's mother could no longer hide him, she put him in a floating basket among the reeds along the edge of the Nile River in order to save him from being killed.
 His older sister watched to see what would happen to him.

 A daughter of Pharaoh saw the basket and looked inside.
 When she saw the baby, she took him as her own son.
 She hired an Israelite woman to nurse him without realizing the woman was the baby's own mother.
-When the child was old enough that he no longer needed his mother's milk, she returned him to Pharaoh's daughter, who named him Moses.
+When the child was old enough that he no longer needed his mother's milk, his mother returned him to Pharaoh's daughter, who named him Moses.